2010 Chile earthquake: Chile

 Some 30 minutes after the first shock, consecutive tsunamis hit coastal towns, among which Constitución suffered the hardest damage, with maximum wave heights of approximately 24.1 m, and around 350 people killed. subsequently, a tsunami amplitude of up to 2.6 m high was recorded in the sea at Valparaíso.
 A wave amplitude of 2.34 m was recorded at Talcahuano in the Biobío Region.
-Robinson Crusoe Island, the largest of the Juan Fernández Islands, was struck by a large wave which led to the deaths of four people on the island, with eleven people reported as missing, according to Provincial Governor Ivan De La Maza.
+Robinson Crusoe Island, the largest of the Juan Fernández Islands, was struck by a large wave which led to the deaths of four people on the island, with eleven people reported as missing, according to Provincial Governor Iván De La Maza.
 President Bachelet is reported to have sent an aid mission to the remote island.

 As a precaution against the coming tsunami, partial evacuation was ordered in Easter Island, about 3510 km away from the coast of Chile.
 The tsunami wave arrived in Easter Island at 12:05 UTC, measuring 0.35 m.

 On 27 February, defense minister Francisco Vidal said that the Chilean Navy had made a mistake by not immediately issuing a tsunami warning after the earthquake, a step that could have helped coastal villagers flee to higher ground sooner.
 However, an alarm was later sounded by port captains and saved some lives.
 Mariano Rojas Bustos, then head of Chile's oceanographic service SHOA, which is part of the country's navy, was later fired for the organization's failure to provide clear warnings about the tsunami.